AndyeliSays/Ecommerce-Customer-Behavior/README.md

 - Ad engagement analysis reveals significant variations in effectiveness across different customer segments

 ## Recommendations
-- Focus marketing ffforts on Mid-Value customers RFM(200-400), they seem to generate the most revenue.
+- Focus marketing efforts on Mid-Value customers RFM(200-400), they seem to generate the most revenue.
 - For Loyalty Members, maintaining engagement through rewards programs or premium content could strengthen the "High" category further.
 Loyalty members also exhibit reduced return rates.
-- Align Inventory & Promotions with Spring and Late Summer due to revenue peak trend, while December has a noticeable decline.
+- Align inventory & promotions with Spring and Late Summer due to revenue peak trend, while December has a noticeable decline.
 Further investigation might be need to uncover why december is underperforming.
 - Implement targeted marketing campaigns for the 30-39 age demographics while developing strategies to increase engagement with less active segments.
 - Ensure desktop users have a good experience considering that planned purchases perform the best in desktop transactions.
 - Drive engagement through mobile for impulse buters since smartphones have the most impulse purchases.